br-data/rag-tools-library/docs/source/index.rst

 -------------------

 Models of the GPT Family also support chat functionality – this means that models are aware of prompts sent earlier to the model.
-You may invoke chat functionality by the chat method.
+Use the chat method.

 .. code-block:: python